 The processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.
 It's unlikely you'll use this one but it's available if you qualify for it.

 Here's the one that causes the most trouble as it's also one of the "grey areas" in GDPR.
-But it's also the basis that you're most likley to process most data under after consent and contract.
-You can process data for your legitimate interest (that includes marketing yourselves) as long as it does not infringe on a persons rights and they have not opted out of such processing.
+But it's also the basis that you're most likely to process most data under after consent and contract.
+You can process data for your legitimate interest (that includes marketing yourselves) as long as it does not infringe on a person's rights and they have not opted out of such processing.

-If at the point of signup you're showing a visitor a statement that says something like - "We'd like to send you x & y, if you don't want this please tick the box" Then you're consent will not be valid, this is because inaction cannot be deemed as consent.
+If at the point of signup you're showing a visitor a statement that says something like - "We'd like to send you x & y, if you don't want this please tick the box" Then your consent will not be valid, this is because inaction cannot be deemed as consent.
 However (and here's the grey area) If you collect personal data and state that you do so for marketing you can legally send emails to a user in one specific case -

-This is called the "Soft opt in exemption".
+This is called the "Soft opt-in exemption".
 But bear in mind a new version of PECR is due out soon that will likely get rid of this exemption and also in our opinion you will get much better engagement rates when you actively collect consent from your users.

 If you'd like us to review your data collection processes and check you're using the correct legal basis, enter your sites URL into our Free Site Audit and we'll check it out for you!Category: